josephdaw/e-commerce-backend/README.md

 You will need to create a `.env` file in order to store your MySQL user credentials.
 There is an example file, simply fill in your information and then remove the `.EXAMPLE` from the filename. *Note: the database name is already filled out for you.*

 ### Create the Schema
 The schema file is stored in the `db` folder.
 To create your database, run the command `mysql -u USERNAME -p` (e.g. `mysql -u root -p` ).
 You will then be prompted for your password.
 Next, ensure you are in the root of the directory and run the command `source db/schema.sql`.
 This will create your database schema.
+Type `quit` to exit the sql command line.

 ### Seed the Database
 After creating the schema, run `npm run seed` to seed data to your database.

 ## Usage
+Start the server by running the command `npm start`:
 - You can get or create Products at `/api/products`
 - You can get, update, or delete a specific Product using ID at `/api/products/:id`
 - You can get or create Categories at `/api/categories`